oracle-devrel/devo.tutorials/apache-php-ubuntu-oci-installation.md

     sudo netfilter-persistent save
     ```

-    The commands add a rule to allow HTTP traffic and saves the changes to the `iptables`configuration files.
+    These commands add a rule to allow HTTP traffic and saves the changes to the `iptables`configuration files.

 9. You can now test your server.